vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step1.md

 password: something secure that you will remember
 ```

+**Keep your GitLab credentials handy as you will be prompted for them several times during Lab 2 and 3**

 ### 2. Create Repositories

 In GitLab, create 2 blank projects with a visibility level of private; for the slugs, use: